JedWalton/concurrency-in-go/README.md

-# Concurrency in Go With Channels: An Unoptimized vs. Optimized Example
+# Optimizing Concurrency in Go: From Naive Goroutines to Lean Worker Pools

 Run Benchmark using
 ```$ go test -bench=. -benchmem```